varunjohn/Audio-Recording-Animation/README.md

             }
         });
 ```
-Make custom list like this
+Make a custom list like this.
+Use AttachmentOption model class just pass an id, option title and an icon drawable resource id in the constructor.

 ```
 List<AttachmentOption> attachmentOptions = new ArrayList<>();